AMada-Chf/-ideas/README.md

-Each folder is related to a different project, inside there is:
+Each folder is related to a different project, inside there is: code,necessary csv, explanation
-*code
-*necessary csv
-*explanation